-I figured before leaving Indonesia, where even the water was 28 degrees, that flying south to Sydney was going to be a bad idea.
-It isn't that Sydney is cold and miserable, but compared to Indonesia it was going to be cold and miserable.
+I figured before leaving Indonesia, where even the water was 28 degrees, flying south to Sydney was going to be a bad idea.
+It isn’t that Sydney is cold and miserable, but compared to Indonesia it was going to be cold and miserable.
 So while standing in the line for the departure lounge in Denpasar I booked a flight to Cairns.

-Cairns is much like many other towns though populated with an interesting mix of locals, international and national tourists, and dirty, old backpackers.
+Cairns is much like many other towns though populated with a mix of locals, international and national tourists, and dirty, old backpackers.
 During the day, the town can be almost sleepy, with a relaxed beachside atmosphere.
 At night, the place comes alive in the bars and pubs almost every night of the week.

 However, Cairns is a great place to base yourself while you’re exploring the region.
 I initially stayed for two days in a disappointing “resort” that reminded me of those motels in movies where dirty cops find dead hookers, although after driving an hour up to Port Douglas I discovered all the accommodation was twice as expensive, so drove back to Cairns and found a cool and comfortable hostel called the Dreamtime Traveller’s Rest and made day trips from there.